Insurance Process Automation Software

 Yes, that's the standard model.
 We don't replace your policy admin system, claims platform, or CRM.
 We connect to them.
 Most insurance operations run on a mix of older core systems, spreadsheets, and newer point tools that don't talk to each other.
 The automation layer sits between them: pulling data from system A, applying your business rules, writing results to system B, and triggering the next action.
 We've built integrations with platforms like Guidewire, Duck Creek, Salesforce Financial Services Cloud, and several proprietary insurer systems.
 If your system has an API or an accessible database, we can connect to it.
 If it doesn't, we work with the data exports it produces.
 The integration approach is scoped in the first two weeks and agreed before development starts.

-A focused automation, for example, FNOL intake routing, or a renewal reminder sequence, typically takes 4 to 6 weeks from scoping to live.
+A focused automation, for example FNOL intake routing or a renewal reminder sequence, launches as a validated v1 in 4 to 6 weeks from scoping to live, so you can put it in front of real adjusters and iterate.
 End-to-end claims processing automation, including document OCR, adjuster assignment, reserve calculation triggers, and compliance reporting, is closer to 10 to 14 weeks.
 The range depends on how many systems need to be connected, how complex your business rules are, and how much data cleaning is required before the automation can run reliably.
 We scope the work at a fixed cost before a line of code is written, so there are no mid-project cost surprises.
 Timelines are confirmed at proposal stage.

 The pattern is consistent across insurers.
 A claims team handling 500 claims per month, where each claim requires 45 minutes of manual data entry, spends roughly 375 labor hours per month on work automation handles in seconds.
 At a fully-loaded cost of $50 per hour, that's $225,000 per year.
 Automation typically costs a fraction of that in the first year, and the saving repeats every year after.
 Beyond labor cost: faster claims cycle time improves customer satisfaction; renewal automation reduces lapse rates; commission accuracy reduces disputes.
 We model the ROI case before the project starts so the investment decision is grounded in your actual numbers.